abigailhaddad/edible_model/README.md

 #  Is It Edible?

 A machine learning project that fine-tunes ModernBERT for classifying items as edible or non-edible.
 The model is deployed via FastAPI on PythonAnywhere with a JavaScript frontend.
+Uses Prefect for workflow orchestration and MLflow for experiment tracking.

 ## Project Structure